Vessel Sourcing Service

 • Sanctions, ownership, management or payment risk

-For technical inspection support, please see Marine Technical Superintendent Services and Owner’s Representative Services in Vietnam.
+For technical inspection, see Marine Technical Superintendent Services and Owner’s Representative Services in Vietnam.

 Compliance and Counterparty Screening

 Ship sale and purchase involves counterparty, sanctions, payment and documentation risks.
-SVC Marine can support practical commercial screening and coordination, but buyers should also use their legal, banking, insurance and compliance advisers before signing or paying.
+SVC Marine can perform practical commercial screening from the transaction side, while buyers should also use their legal, banking, insurance and compliance advisers before signing or paying.

 Key areas to check include: